monmima/main-aide-memoire/php/README.md

 1. Create a students_tb table.
 1. Fill the table with content.

-## Creating a barebone project (PHP + SQLite) that returns database content as an HTML P tag
+## Displaying database records as an unordered list using a foreach loop - PHP and SQLITE

 https://www.youtube.com/watch?v=JuZMjPRwXPo&list=PLU70qqWW4frENsWYAm-tAKp2ZJQ_dt3WR&index=3